Hacker0x01/docs.hackerone.com/docs/programs/embedded-submissions-form.md

 If you have [signal requirements](signal-requirements.html) set up for your program, please note that the embedded submission form bypasses all signal requirements that've already been set up.
 Hackers who don't meet signal requirements will still be able to submit vulnerabilities to your program through the embedded submission form.

-<i>This feature is currently in beta.
-Please contact your program manager if you want to participate in the beta.</i>

 ### Set Up an Embedded Submission Form
 To have an embedded submissions form on your website:
 1. Go to <b>Settings > Integrations > Embedded Submission</b>.